Section 1062 vs a DST: Spread the Tax or Defer It

 - Can I use Section 1062 if I sell to a developer or a non farmer?

-- No. The buyer must be actively engaged in farming, and the land must stay in farming use for ten years under a recorded covenant.
+- No. The buyer must be a qualified farmer who is actively engaged in farming, and the land must stay in farming use for ten years under a recorded covenant.

 - How is a Delaware Statutory Trust different from the Section 1062 election?

-- A DST defers the capital gains tax through a 1031 exchange and moves you into passive real estate ownership.
-Section 1062 does not defer the tax, it spreads it over four years, and it only works when you sell to an active farmer.
+- A DST defers the gain itself through a 1031 exchange and moves you into passive real estate ownership.
+Section 1062 does not defer the gain, it lets you pay the tax over four interest free years, and it only works when you sell to an active farmer.

 Have questions about how this fits your situation?